Allen-Synthesis/EuroPi/software/contrib/hamlet.md

 3. Connect output 5 to gate on voice 2
 4. Connect output 6 to pitch on voice 2, optionally via quantiser/attenuator.
 5. Gates will be output on 3/5 according to the gate pattern
-6. A long-press and release of button 1 regenerates the gate patterns.
+6. The gate pattern for track 1 will be shown on the screen.
 7. Knob 1 increases or decreases the sparsity of the gates sent to outputs 3 and 5

 ## Selecting analogue input modes

-Consequencer can perform 3 different actions when a control voltage input is received at the analogue input.
+Hamlet can perform 3 different actions when a control voltage input is received at the analogue input.
 The current running mode is shown on the bottom right of the screen (e.g. M1, M2, M3) Cycle through the modes by long-pressing and releasing button 2.
 The following modes are available: